 Over the subsequent centuries, the Maldives continued to grow and expand its underwater infrastructure.
 This included building a large number of Ocean Thermal Energy Conversion (OTEC) power plants for domestic use and later export to the rest of the SAC.
 In the 24th and 25th Centuries AD the Maldives, like most Earth nations, slowly lost influence with the growth of various space-based polities and megacorps in the Solar System.
 As temperatures cooled on hothouse Earth and sea levels fell the domes proved to be less necessary but were kept as historical artifacts.

 Along with most of the Indian subcontinent, the Technocalypse would devastate the Maldives.
 Initially, it was hoped that by destroying the vac-train tunnels and increasing their defenses the islands would be spared from the worst.
 However, once the swarms breached the enclosures casualties skyrocketed.
 During the Great Expulsion, a number of Maldivian majority settlements were created in orbit.
 The largest was King's Island at nearly 24 km in diameter.
-In the Current Era, few traces of Maldivian culture continue to exist, except for the Vahana Space Elevator maintained by GAIA.
+In the Current Era, few traces of Maldivian culture continue to exist.
 However, some point to lingering influences in merpeople communities in Solsys and other nearby systems.
 The islands themselves are believed to hold a few thousand baselines and a smattering of merepeople communities.